gentleman-turk/relish/README.md

 [Joi](https://github.com/hapijs/joi) provides awesome schema validation, but the error messages returned are not user-friendly.
 This package returns a more user-friendly version of Joi's default response and allows for custom error messages.

+This is taken from the original Relish package which appears to be abandoned.

 **Default Joi Response**
 ```json
 {